nepenth/knowledge-base/README.md

 ## 📋 Categories

 ### Artificial Intelligence <a name="artificial-intelligence"></a>
-The Artificial Intelligence (AI) category provides information on various AI technologies, including machine learning algorithms and natural language processing (NLP) techniques.
-This category encompasses 9 knowledge base items, organized into subcategories for Machine Learning and NLP, to help users understand and work with AI concepts and applications.
+The Artificial Intelligence category covers advanced computational techniques that enable machines to simulate intelligent behavior, including machine learning algorithms for pattern recognition and natural language processing methods for understanding human communication.
+This section includes resources on both foundational AI concepts and practical implementations across 9 items in Machine Learning and NLP subcategories.
 *Subcategories: Machine Learning, Nlp*
 *Items: 9*